yz93/LAVT-RIS/README.md

 ## Demo: Try LAVT on Your Own Image-text Pairs!
 One can run inference on a custom image-text pair and visualize the result by running the script `./demo_inference.py`.
-Choose your own photos and expessions and have fun.
+Choose your photos and expessions and have fun.

 ## Citing LAVT